Starring: Wes Studi, Gene Hackman, Robert Duvall, Jason Patric, Matt Damon

 They’re hard to find!

-Geronimo isn’t perfectly accurate, but it’s a hell of a lot better at telling a Native American story with Native American actors than most popular Westerns.
+Geronimo isn’t perfectly accurate, but it’s a hell of a lot better at telling an Indigenous story with Native American actors than most popular Westerns.
 If you aren’t scared off by this quote from Ebert’s 3.5-star review, this movie is for you.

 “…Americans are not quick to describe our treatment of the Indians as genocide, and even a somewhat revisionist film like Geronimo is careful to describe the conflicts between the U.S. government and Indian ‘hostiles’ as a war.
 It was a war carried out with most of the power on our side, and our justification – that the land belonged to us and we therefore had the divine right to cleanse it of an alien race – is, of course, Hitler’s argument.”